rafalp/Misago/dev-docs/plugins/hooks/filter-private-thread-events-queryset-hook.md

     ...
 ```

-Misago function used to set filters on a queryset used to retrieve specified private thread's updates that user can see.
+Misago function used to set filters on a queryset used to retrieve specified private thread's events that user can see.

 ### Arguments